budul100/AvaloniaGridDefinitionBehavoir/README.md

 </Grid>
 ```

-The definitions can also be bound onto the view models.
+For MVVM apps the grid definitions can also be bound onto the view models.
 The following can be seen in the [sample data](./AvaloniaGridDefinitionBehavoirSample/Views/MainWindow.axaml).

 ```
 <ItemsControl